Gatlinburg vs. Pigeon Forge: A Smoky Mountains Vacation Guide

 Gatlinburg offers a unique dining and shopping experience that perfectly fits its small-town ambiance.

-The city is home to several diners and fine restaurants specializing in southern comfort food and other delicacies of the region.
-Start your day with one of the best pancake spots in the city, and head to a local staple such as Bennett’s BBQ for dinner.
+The city is home to several diners and fine restaurants specializing in southern comfort food and other regional delicacies.
+Start your day with one of the best pancake spots in Gatlinburg, then head to a local staple such as Bennett’s BBQ for dinner.

 A few popular dining and shopping locations in Gatlinburg include: